 This spring, Amazon introduced Alexa to a wider global audience by providing the virtual assistant with a feature that could only be accessed from within Amazon’s main shopping app.
 However, this integration – which allows you to ask Alexa about news, weather, basic facts, or use the assistant’s add-on “skills,” among other things – was available only for iPhone users.
 But starting from this week, Alexa is hitting the Android Play Store, as well.

 Amazon hasn’t made any public announcement about this launch yet.
-But when asked on this matter, Amazon confirmed this new development is indeed taking place.
+But when asked about this matter, Amazon confirmed this new development is indeed taking place.

 It seems a bit strange for Alexa to be integrated with the Amazon shopping application, given the fact that Amazon already has a standalone Alexa application that is accessible to the public.

-Amazon is heavily banking on its flagship app’s massive reach to market Alexa’s capabilities to a broader customer base – especially those people who may not yet have any idea about Alexa’s capabilities.
+Amazon is heavily banking on its flagship app’s massive reach to market Alexa’s capabilities to a broader customer base – especially those who may not yet know about Alexa’s capabilities.
 It’s sort of like a way to try a demo of Alexa without having to buy an Echo or other Alexa-powered devices.

 Amazon’s app already has a wide range of voice capabilities for things like checking on orders or finding products, and thus it makes more sense to simply augment those existing commands by integrating Alexa’s more powerful assistant.

 Alexa ships on Echo speakers and different gadgets; the in-app version of Alexa can play out a comparative arrangement of functions, including answering essential verifiable inquiries regarding individuals, places, dates, music, and sports, and that’s only the tip of the iceberg; or even provide you with an update on your daily news through the Flash Briefing feature, and so much more.

 Alexa can also dole out information on weather and traffic conditions or even play music for you while you shop within the Amazon app.